ishehadeh/howlite/writing/report/main.typ

 = Type Checking<sc-type-checking>

 Howlite implements a simple bi-directional type checker [@dunfieldBidirectionalTyping2020].
 Every node in the AST is given a type.
-An AST node's type is typically derived from it's children's types, through a process called _synthesis_, we call these types _synthesized types_.
+An AST node's type is typically derived from its children's types, through a process called _synthesis_, we call these types _synthesized types_.
 Many constructs in the language must be ascribed types by the programmer: variables declared with "`let`", function parameters, and return values.
 Types which are declared explicitly are called _assumed_ types.

 #wrapped-figure(
   left: include "examples/let.typ",